Olivier-Berg/PPE-notes/PPE/Politics/Practice/Notes/Tutorials/3 - Democracy and Dictatorship.md

 1996, 21; Przeworski et al. 1996; Przeworski and Limongi 1997, 178-179).
 Their position, which is shared by other prominent scholars (e.g., Linz 1975, 184-185; Huntington 1991, 11-12), is surprising.*

+Przeworski et al.'s argument, which is rep- resentative of the dichotomous view, rests on two logically independent claims-one about validity and one about reliability.
+Their validity claim is that democracy is first a question of kind before it is one of degree, and we cannot measure the degree of democracy across different "kinds" of re- gimes (Alvarez et al. 1996, 21-22).1*